Paramotor service by Southwest Airsports

 The packed equipment should be able to survive a drop of 2' from any position.

-How a paramotor should be oriented for shipping in a tote. the exhaust system is attached, the spark plug is removed, the air box is removed (the carb is attached), throttle is detached from carb, and the redrive is towards the bottom of the box.
+Below is a sample engine and how a paramotor should be oriented for shipping in a tote or crate. the exhaust system is attached, the spark plug is removed, the air box is removed (the carb is attached), throttle is detached from carb, and the redrive is towards the bottom of the box.

 packing a paramotor engine